Australians sold more than 90 million used goods in 2020.

-However, the results of our investigation demonstrate that this ban has not been successful, with at least two of the officially recalled sleepers easily located in our search.
+However, the results of our 2020 investigation demonstrate that this ban has not been successful, with at least two of the officially recalled sleepers easily located in our search last year.

 Facebook's commerce policy unambiguously prohibits the sale of recalled products, and according to Facebook, adherence to the policy is closely monitored.

-"We use a combination of technology, human review and reports from our community to find and remove any content that violates these policies, and provide tools that make it easy for our community to report content they think may violate," says a spokesperson.
+"We use a combination of technology, human review and reports from our community to find and remove any content that violates these policies, and provide tools that make it easy for our community to report content they think may violate [them]," says a spokesperson.

-We had to dig a little deeper and experiment with a number of search terms to find the recalled sleepers for sale on Facebook.
+We had to dig a little deeper and experiment with a number of search terms to find the recalled sleepers for sale on Facebook in our 2020 investigation.
 Using search terms which closely resembled the recalled items' product names yielded no results.
 The recalled sleepers we did find were listed under very generic names like "Baby rocker" and "Bright Starts rocker/bouncer".

 Gumtree's policy says that recalled items (along with banned products or products that do not meet the mandatory product safety standards) are not allowed on Gumtree, and provides a link to Australia's product safety site.

-According to Gumtree, they rely mainly on educating their sellers about unsafe or recalled products, and on allowing other users or manufacturers to report ads.
+According to Gumtree, it relies mainly on educating its sellers about unsafe or recalled products, and on letting other users or manufacturers report ads.

-Gumtree appears to be the only one of the three sites that doesn't use digital filtering and manual review to police the sale of recalled or unsafe products.
-This may explain why we were able to very easily locate the recalled sleepers as they were listed with fairly specific product names which closely matched those on the recall list.
+Gumtree seems to be the only one of the three sites that doesn't use digital filtering and manual review to police the sale of recalled or unsafe products.
+This may explain why we were able very easily to find the recalled sleepers, as they were listed with fairly specific product names that closely matched those on the recall list.

 Making a complaint

-We decided to test the complaints process by finding three examples of listings that were selling recalled items, then reporting them following the guidelines provided by Facebook Marketplace, eBay and Gumtree.
+In 2020, we decided to test the complaints process by finding three examples of listings that were selling recalled items, then reporting them following the guidelines given by Facebook Marketplace, eBay and Gumtree.
 One week later, we checked in to see if we received any correspondence from the sites and whether the listings were still live, then asked for comment on our findings.

 Very easy to report recalled items for sale.
 From the listing you can click on a 'report item' button, then select the reasons from the drop down menu, fill in any extra information and submit.